architect/arc.codes/src/views/docs/en/reference/project-manifest/app.md

 ## Syntax

-- Lowercase alphanumeric string
+- Lower + upper case alphanumeric string
-- Maximum of 10 characters
+- Maximum of 100 characters
-- Dashes allowed; underscores not allowed
+- Dashes and underscores are allowed
 - Must begin with a letter

 ## Example